tofran/ecto_sessions/README.md

-# Ecto sessions: database backend sessions with ecto
+# Ecto Sessions: database backend sessions with Ecto

-This lib implements a set of methods to help you handle the management of databse-backend sessions with ecto.
+`ecto_sessions` helps you easily and securely manage database backed sessions in your Ecto project.

-It might be used, for example for authorization via cookies or API keys.
+It might be used, for example to manage authorization via cookies or API keys.
 The medium you will use the sessions is up to the application implementation.
+Ex: session id to be used in a Cookie or X-Api-Token for a REST API.

 Using database backed session, might be very helpful in some scenarios.
-It has quite a few benefits and drawbacks comparing to signed sessions, for example `JWT` or `Plug.Session`.
+It has quite a few benefits and drawbacks comparing to signed sessions, for example `JWT` or signed cookies.
+It might also be used in combination with the later.

 Advantages: